gusaaaaa/JiraElves/README.md

 5. Watch as your `input.txt` transforms into an `output.txt` filled with descriptive markdown links!

+## Contribute 🤝

+Love what the elves are doing?
+Want to add more magic?
+We welcome contributions!
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License 📜

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE.txt) for details.